 Right: Chanel wallet on chain (see my video review)

-The leather of the Saint Laurent is a pebbled textured caviar leather that feels sturdy, and is very easy to wipe clean.
+The leather of the Saint Laurent wallet on chain purse is a pebbled textured caviar leather that feels sturdy, and is very easy to wipe clean.
 I take this bag everywhere and have had a few mishaps with food and drink, but thankfully everything has wiped right off.
 The interior of the bag has plenty of little details for organization, very similar to the inside of the Chanel WOC….

 There are slots for over 20 cards, a larger pocket behind the back row of card slots, another larger pocket that my lower thumb is holding shut by accident, and a small zippered compartment.
 The chain strap is removable and snaps on and off.
 In comparison, the Chanel WOC strap does not come off so I just tuck it inside when using it as a clutch.
 Being able to remove it vs. having to tuck in is a nice option to have, when every little bit of interior space is valuable!